mplatt/fold-to-ascii/README.md

 // Results in "★ Lorem ipsum dolor."
 ```

 If no replacement parameter is specified, unmapped characters will not be replaced.
-If you require an ASCII string, you thus must specify a replacement character.
+If you require an ASCII string, you thus must specify a replacement character within the range of ASCII characters.

 ## Tests